 Seattle – Day Trip From Portland

 Seattle is 170 miles and 2.5 hours drive from Portland.
-So, it is also a great idea for a one-day trip from Portland if you have limited time visiting Pacific Northwest.
+So, it is also a great idea for a one-day trip from Portland if you have limited time to visit Pacific Northwest.
 Here you can check our Seattle Itinerary.
 If you have only one day in Seattle, visit Seattle Waterfront, Space Needle, The Museum of Pop Culture, and of course Pike Place Market.
 It is the 108-year-old farmers’ market, which is one of the most famous Seattle tourist attractions.
 It is famous for its fishmongers, produce stalls, craft stands, and specialty food shops.

 Mount Rainier National Park – Day Trip From Portland

 If you have little time and want to see as much as possible, you can also go for a day trip from Portland to Mount Rainier National Park in Washington.
-It’s 156 miles from Portland and 3 hours driving.
+It’s 156 miles from Portland and 3 hours of driving.
 So, if you leave Portland early in the morning, you will make the drive loop through the Park, stopping at the most interesting sightseeing spots such as Reflection Lake.
 Furthermore, you will be able to do short hikes.
 The park is worth spending a few days in it, but if you don’t have that much time, it’s worth going for at least a day.
 Here you can check our detailed guide and photos from Mt Rainier NP.

-Portland Itinerary – Where to stay in Portland?
+3 Days in Portland Itinerary – Where to stay in Portland?

 The best area to stay in Portland Oregon is close to downtown in the Pearl and Northwest Districts.